HoldenFolk/BikeRentalDApp/m5/Prototype.md

 - It is easy to set up: users only need to download the browser extension (available on Firefox, Edge, Chrome and Brave).
 - It is very user friendly, making it accessible to the general public.
 - It greatly facilitates creation of wallets, which opens the path to unlinkability through the use of different wallets.
-- Wallets can be anonymously loaded in ETH by going to an Ether ATM and introducing cash[^7].
+- Wallets can be anonymously loaded in ETH by going to an Ether ATM and introducing cash[^8].
 - It interacts directly with the Ethereum API, which facilitates its integration to decentralized applications like PIXI.

 ##### Concerns
 However, this comes with the disadvantage of introducing a dependancy to a third party in our system, which comes with legitimate concerns for the user.
 In particular, the Metamask browser extension asks for 3 permissions including the read and change all data for all websites: a massive tradeoff.
-However, all metamask does is inject the Ethereum Web3 API into the javascript context of every website in order to enable decentralized apps like PIXI to access blockchain data from within the browser[^8].
+However, all metamask does is inject the Ethereum Web3 API into the javascript context of every website in order to enable decentralized apps like PIXI to access blockchain data from within the browser[^9].
 Metamask is open source, widely used, and they have never been flagged for an abusive use of these permissions.
 It has a single CVE instance in the National Vulnerability Database dating from 2022 with medium severity that has been fixed since.
 The user can mitigate this concern by restricting the extension to PIXI's website (or any other website where he may want to pay using ETH) in the settings of the browser.
 Metamask also admit collecting the IP address of users when they initiate a transaction.
-The IP data is required to validate the transaction with the blockchain node and is not linkable to the wallet address[^9].
+The IP data is required to validate the transaction with the blockchain node and is not linkable to the wallet address[^10].

 ##### Still better than normal banking
-In spite of these concerns, we think it is reasonable to trust Metamask[^10] even though we would have preferred that they minimized their permissions by default (asking the user to opt-in to certain domains where the extension runs instead of enabling it for everything at the start).
+In spite of these concerns, we think it is reasonable to trust Metamask[^11] even though we would have preferred that they minimized their permissions by default (asking the user to opt-in to certain domains where the extension runs instead of enabling it for everything at the start).
 Note that PIXI's dependancy to a third party ethereum wallet like metamask is to be compared with BIXI's dependancy to online credit card payment providers.
 Metamask and online banking services are comparable in the sense that their use goes way beyond just PIXI or BIXI since they can be used to make transactions with potentially any other online service.
 The difference is that the bank stores a lot of your personal information whereas metamask only stores your wallet address.

 ## Second goal: a transparent, unalterable process.
 We wanted to leave no ambiguity to our users about how the rental process works by making the algorithm public.
 We also wanted the user to have the guarantee that the system cannot be changed internally by PIXI in the middle of a rental.
-(i would talk about the oracles in the system, what if PIXI database is unreliable?)

 ### Our solution: Smart Contracts

 Smart Contracts were the perfect fit as they have the double feature of being _transparent_ and _unmodifiable_.

 Transparency implies that the contract itself as well as its state (invocation parameters, resulting transactions...) at any point in time is publicly accessible.
 As mentionned in the previous section, this does imply that PIXI could monitor the wallet addresses of each payments and link them with trips.
 However in our implementation, the wallet information is NOT stored internally nor is it associated with each trip to build user profiles.
 Neverhtheless, it is still much better then BIXI's current system as our PIXI can only retrieve a recognizable identifier (the wallet address) instead of a lookup identifier (credit card information).
+But the true benefit of full transparency comes from the fact that the user himself has access to the different states of the contract.
+This is crucial in one particular (unlikely) scenario: if PIXI decides for some reason to block the call informing the smart contract that the bike was returned after the user docked it, whether that is inetentionally (keep collateral) or unintentionaly (docking system failure).
+Then the user could see that the bike is not marked as returned on the contract and challenge PIXI either in court or hurting their reputation online.
+Indeed the user has an easy access to evidence of an error in the system which

 Unmodifiability is a key property as it ensures that PIXI can never change the terms of the contract during its execution.
 This means that the user can know exactly what will happen at each step of the process.
 Note that this does not mean that PIXI will never be able to update its service.
 Rather, it implies that if PIXI wants to change the terms of the contract for whatever reason, it will have to deploy a new contract on a different block of the Ethereum blockchain, which the user will necessarily be aware of.